srhmendez/Blog_Website/_posts/2020-09-05-Functions-Objects-And-Arrays.md

 2. The parameters
 3. The function Statement.

-It is possible to do anonymous functions, which are functions without names. they look something like this:
+They look something like this:

 >let myFunction = function() {
     statements